About Heartland's sustainability

 Diversifying end use, reducing carbon

-HPC takes more than 22,000 barrels of Canadian propane feedstock per day and turns it into polypropylene pellets, removing the potential for the carbon in propane to be available as a combustion fuel source.
+HPC is designed to utilize more than 22,000 barrels of Canadian propane feedstock per day and turns it into polypropylene pellets, removing the potential for the carbon in propane to be available as a combustion fuel source.
 Compared to the conventional life cycle of Canadian propane, our process represents a ~44 per cent net reduction in GHG emissions, 0.9-1.0 million tonnes of CO2e/year, in comparison to the standard uses for Canadian propane, across the 25-year operating life of the complex, according to a 2020 lifecycle assessment of GHG emissions conducted by AFARA.
 This is equivalent to removing roughly 217,000 passenger vehicles from our roads each year or 100 per cent of GHG emissions that Inter Pipeline produced from its Canadian operations in 2019.

 Follow our progress